US Flag

 Kilroy Was Here

 You might have noticed in your browser tab, when you’re here at VETS.COM, a little yellow icon.
 The icon looks like a mix between a little yellow pac-man ghost and an Arizona cactus.
 If you make that image slightly bigger it becomes more recognizable as the most ubiquitous GI of WWII.
 Who, of course, is best known for the phrase “Kilroy was here”.
+But where did he come from?
+The origin is a bit of a mystery.

 1996 Image of Kilroy Was Here from Vets.com